darianmorat/find-then-jump/README.md

 You can customize the match colors displayed by adding the following in `settings.json`:

-- `findThenJump.textDecorationForeground`: Controls text color of the text decoration.
+- `findThenJump2.textDecorationForeground`: Controls text color of the text decoration.
-- `findThenJump.textDecorationBackground`: Controls the background color of the text decoration.
+- `findThenJump2.textDecorationBackground`: Controls the background color of the text decoration.

 Example in `settings.json`: